realDerekTan/realDerekTan/README.md

 ### Hi there 👋

-I'm Derek, an undergraduate student currently studying Computer Science and Finance at the University of Waterloo.
+I'm Derek, an undergraduate student at the University of Waterloo.

 ### 📫 Get In Touch:
 <div>